Megan Armitage

 Though Megan Armitage grew up running, playing hockey, and spending all of her freetime outside, she never imagined she would become a professional athlete, let alone a pro cyclist.
 She was studying abroad in Toulouse for her degree in French law when she and some friends decided to go backpacking in the Pyrénées.
 After that trip, Megan was hooked.

-She describes herself as an aggressive rider who gets better as the racing gets harder.
-She is a climber who especially loves Liége-Bastogne-Liége.
+She describes herself as an aggressive rider who gets stronger as the racing gets harder.
+Megan is a climber and she especially loves punchy one-day races like Liège-Bastogne-Liège.

 Questions & Answers